Marcellous Curtis

 Who am I really?

-Marcellous Curtis’s writing approaches this question from the perspective of remembrance rather than invention.
-It suggests that identity is not something we manufacture from scratch, nor something ultimately defined by our wounds, our accomplishments, or other people’s perceptions of us.
+In Marcellous’s writing, this question is not answered through invention, but through remembrance.
+Identity is not something we manufacture from scratch, nor something ultimately defined by wounds, accomplishments, labels, or fear.
 Identity is something deeper - something that begins to come into view as awareness returns and life is seen in the light of divine authorship.

 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”